CPS-research-group/CPS-research-group.github.io/_pages/district_cooling.md

 ### Defining variables which make the models non-linear as variables at the Master level

-The residual variables which cannot be handled at the slave level are left to meta-heuristic algorithm.
+The residual variables which cannot be handled at the slave level are left to the meta-heuristic algorithm (GA).

 # References